• Skip to primary navigation

 Home » Soups

-Published: Feb 8, 2023 by Natalie · This post may contain affiliate links · Leave a Comment
+Published: Feb 8, 2023 · by Natalie · This post may contain affiliate links.
+Please read our privacy policy. · Leave a Comment

 A simple hearty and comforting corn chowder that’s warm, filling, and delicious.
 This is a creamy, thick, and flavorful soup.
 Crispy bits of bacon offer the perfect level of saltiness and a few snips of shallots bring the slightest hint of onion for every bite - not to mention a touch of color.

-A bowl of corn chowder garnished with a scallion.
+A bowl of corn chowder on top of a striped towel.

 Here’s a soup that’s both simple and rich.
 I mean, it’s the type of soup you just want to dive into after a long day or any day, really.
 It’s rich yet it’s not made with heavy cream.
 Instead, we use evaporated milk to bring it all together.